afunnydev/tinysociety/content/articles/2018-06-25-tiny-house-on-wheels-or-stationary-tiny-house.md

 ---
 title: Tiny House on Wheels or Stationary Tiny House?
-description: >-
-  Whether it is mobility, size or materials, discover the key points to consider when you need to decide between the flexibility of a tiny house on wheels and the stability of a stationary tiny house.
+description: Whether it is mobility, size or materials, discover the key points to consider when you need to decide between the flexibility of a tiny house on wheels and the stability of a stationary tiny house.
 slug: tiny-house-on-wheels-or-stationary-tiny-house
 author: michelleg
 image: /img/tiny-house-9.jpg
 overlay: true
-date: '2018-06-19'
+date: 2018-06-19
+lastmod: 2022-11-25
 notloaded:
   need: true
 listing:
   title: Tiny House on Wheels or Stationary Tiny House?
-  description: >-
-    Whether it is mobility, size or materials, discover the key points to consider when you need to decide between the flexibility of a tiny house on wheels and the stability of a stationary tiny house.
+  description: Whether it is mobility, size or materials, discover the key points
+    to consider when you need to decide between the flexibility of a tiny house on wheels and the stability of a stationary tiny house.
   image: /img/tiny-house-9-square.jpg
-likes: '97'
 categories:
   - Sustainable building and living
   - Energy efficiency
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 draft: false
 noindex: false
+ordre: "0"
+likes: "97"
 ---
 Ah, the eternal question.
 It's right up there with "To be or not to be," or "Should I stay or should I go?"
 Okay, maybe not, but it IS one of the first decisions to make when embarking upon the Tiny House life.